Lease Purchase Agreement: What You Should Know

-This portion of the agreement will also allocate a dollar amount of rent that will go towards a down payment.
+This portion of the agreement will also typically allocate a dollar amount of rent that will go toward a down payment.
 Let’s say a renter is paying $2,000 a month on a $250,000 home, and $400 per month goes toward a down payment.
 At the end of a 24-month lease, the buyer has the option to use $9,600 as a down payment of 3.8%, just above the minimum for most mortgages.
 If the buyer decides the house isn’t for them and backs out of the sale, they forfeit the down payment.

 Contract Of Sale

 The buyer will be responsible for securing a mortgage loan on the property.
-If the tenant was unable to qualify for a mortgage before signing a lease purchase contract, they’ll be able to share their agreed-upon down payment timetable with the lender as leverage for a better deal.
-At the end of the lease, the lender will transfer the funds to the seller to transfer the title.
+If the tenant was unable to qualify for a mortgage before signing a lease purchase contract, they’d be able to share their agreed-upon down payment timetable with the lender as leverage for a better deal.
+At the end of the residential lease, the lender will transfer the funds to the seller to transfer the title.

 Benefits Of A Lease Purchase Agreement

 Of course, a lease purchase agreement is set up in such a way to benefit both parties.
 Both enjoy a certain degree of risk with housing market fluctuations and comfort with a locked-in purchasing price.

 A lease purchase agreement can be attractive to renters and first-time home buyers for a range of reasons.
 Here are the most common:

 - Down payment: The tenant will finish the lease term with a considerable down payment saved by simply paying rent.
 That said, the agreed-upon rent payment is also likely to be higher than the market value for this same reason.